 Pari-mutuel betting has been an American pastime since the 1800s, and New York is home to Saratoga, one of the most prestigious horse racing tracks.
 In the United States, it’s second only to Churchill Downs, home of the Kentucky Derby.

 Interestingly, some of New Jersey’s online sportsbooks offer horse race betting.
 Some casinos also offer virtual horse racing games.
 Rather than wait for an event to start, you can have one randomly generated for you.
 They’ll even show you an animated representation of the race.

-But when you bet on horses online, you can bet on any race, anywhere in the world.
-Whether in New York or New Jersey, you can place pari-mutuel bets on events in England, UAE, France, and beyond.
+When you bet on horses online, you can bet on any race anywhere in the world.
+Whether you’re in New York or New Jersey, you can place pari-mutuel bets on events in England, UAE, France, and beyond.
 Those three countries are specifically mentioned because they host some of the horse racing world’s biggest events.

-The best horse race betting platforms include BetAmerica, Twinspires, and TVG, all of which are available in NY and NJ.
+The best horse race betting platforms include BetAmerica, Twinspires, and TVG, all of which are available in New York and New Jersey.

 Daily Fantasy Sports